maxx1128/Webdev-Study-Notes/programming/bash.md

----
-group: programming
-layout: post

-title: Bash
+# Bash

-descr: Using Bash and the terminal for greater computer productivity
+Using Bash and the terminal for greater computer productivity
----

 ## Managing Aliases